kpvarma/handy-css-rails/README.md

-# Normalize-Rails
+# HandyCSS-Rails

-Integrates [normalize.css](http://necolas.github.com/normalize.css/) with the rails asset pipeline.
+Integrates [handyCSS.css](https://github.com/kpvarma/handyCSS/) & [normalize.css](http://necolas.github.com/normalize.css/) with the rails asset pipeline.

+HandyCSS is a bunch of helpful styles, developed with SCSS along with the famous Normalize.css which makes it easier to kick start any project.
+Normalize.css is a customisable CSS file that makes browsers render all elements more consistently and in line with modern standards.
 Normalize.css is a customisable CSS file that makes browsers render all elements more consistently and in line with modern standards.
 We researched the differences between default browser styles in order to precisely target only the styles that need normalizing.
 Normalize.css was written by Nicolas Gallagher and Jonathan Neal.

 # For Rails 3.1+ only